denevell/Natch-JerseyMVC/README.md

 ====

 ~~ * Use new servlet generator on thread delete
-* Allow params to have types
+~~ * Allow params to have types
+* Test threads, register, login and delete thread works
 * Allow params to have defaults
-* Use new servlet generator on threads
+* Test all site again
 * Look at implementing the path param

+* Admin stays on after logout
+* Admin logged out server error -- general error message ~~
+* Sort and truncate tags in view object?
+* Pages per thread in view object?
 * Keep old add thread data or don't allow when not logged in
-* Admin stays on after logout
 * Register doesn't work when you have a slash at the end of the url
-* Admin logged out server error

 Later
 =====